microsoft/vcpkg-docs/vcpkg/maintainers/handling-usage-files.md

 ## Overview

 Providing usage documentation for packages allows users to easily adopt them in their projects.
-We highly encourage providing a `usage` file within the ports directory (`ports/<port name>/usage`) that describes the minimal steps necessary to integrate with a build system.
+We highly encourage providing a `usage` file within the port's directory (`ports/<port name>/usage`) that describes the minimal steps necessary to integrate with a build system.

 ### Supplying a usage file

-To provide usage documentation just put a text file named `usage` in the port's `share` installation directory.
+To provide usage documentation create a text file named `usage` in the port's `share` installation directory.
 The recommended method is to call the `configure_file()` function in `portfile.cmake`.